openstack-archive/fuel-docs/pages/user-guide/7300-vcenter.rst

 Select vCenter Hypervisor for vCenter
 +++++++++++++++++++++++++++++++++++++

-Beginning with Fuel 6.1, you can create a dual hypervisor environment.
+Beginning with Fuel 6.1, you can create a :ref:`dual hypervisor environment <dualhyperv-arch>`.
 That means, you now have three options:

 #. enable vCenter only - select vCenter checkbox
    and leave the radio button as is; you will then